Danse avec les stars: Highest and lowest score by professional partners

 1Julien Brugel got 37.6 in season 6 during a duet dance with Priscilla Betti, Véronic DiCaire & Yann-Alrick Mortreuil but talking about dances with his own partners, his best score was 33.3 with his season 2 partner, Sheila.

 2Silvia Notargiacomo got 38.5 in season 6 during a trio dance with Loïc Nottet & Denitsa Ikonomova but talking about dances with her own partners, her best score was 34 with her season 2 partner, Francis Lalanne.

 3Yann-Alrick Mortreuil got 37.6 in season 6 during a duet dance with Priscilla Betti, Véronic DiCaire & Julien Brugel but talking about dances with his own partners, his best score was 34 with his season 7 partner, Karine Ferri.

 4Emmanuelle Berne got 37 in season 6 during a trio dance with Priscilla Betti & Christophe Licata but talking about dances with her own partners, her best score was 30 with her season 7 partner, Kamel Le Magicien.

-5Adrien Caby got 32 in season 11 during a duet dance with Aurélie Pons, Tayc & Fauve Hautot but talking about dances with her own partners, her best score was 30 with her season 11 partner, Aurélie Pons.
+5Nicolas Archambault got 38 in season 8 during a trio dance with Lenni-Kim & Marie Denigot but talking about dances with his own partners, his best score is 24 with his season 14 partner, Sophie Davant.